 Furthermore, participants will learn how to configure the system according to their organisation's needs, through designing forms for data entry, creating maps and apps for data visualisation and validation, and configuring dashboards for reporting purposes.

 Data management processes within the IMSMA Core environment will also be addressed.

 Applicants for this course are welcome from all Mine Action Programmes and operators.
 Applicants should have strong technical database skills and team or project management skills.

 The GICHD is committed to diverse and open participation in our training and workshops.
-Therefore, we highly encourage women, members of underrepresented groups and individuals with disabilities to apply.

 The selection process (to a maximum of 12 participants) will be completed over the following few weeks and will prioritise applicants from National Mine Action Programmes and their Operating Partners who are or will be posted to Information Management positions within their respective organisations.

 Candidates who are not selected are encouraged to consult our calendar of events in order to apply for subsequent training courses.